 - 2 currently sitting LWVUS Board Members: Mary Klenz and Anne Schink

-- 2 currently sitting LWVUS Ruth S. Shur Fellows: Eva Rogers and Penney Van Vleet
+- A former and current LWVUS Ruth S. Shur Fellow: Eva Rogers and Penney Van Vleet

 The responsibilities of the YPTF member consist of: